 Costs of PCI DSS Pen Testing Vs Benefits

-Quite simply, if an organization is getting certified against PCI-DSS, PCI penetration testing will have to be conducted.
+Quite simply, if an organization is getting certified against PCI-DSS from level 4 to level 1, PCI penetration testing will have to be conducted.
 This is not an optional requirement; it is required and would result in a non-compliance finding, as part of the audit.
 The organization could be provided time to resolve this by conducting the penetration test, but, in some cases, it could result in a certification not being issued or revoked.

 The ramifications of this are that any banks or processors may stop accepting or processing cards on behalf of the organization, which would be a loss of revenue.
 Beyond the loss of revenue, this would cause a customer service issue and the potential of a large impact on reputation.

 Just like with any other penetration test, having a PCI pen test conducted will expose any configuration, vulnerabilities, or overly exposed systems that could open an organization up to a breach.
 Certainly, there could, or most likely will, be fines associated with a breach, if these issues are not found as part of a penetration test.